rido-min/IoTHubMQTTBrokerPreviewSamples/Scenario3/README.md

  This scenario simulates publishing messages from multiple clients to a single device.
-For instructions see README

  1. Configure TopicSpace using the Azure CLI command guidance below: